 A long list of historical celebrities have an association with Vienna, and many also have a statue, plaque or street name to honour the connection.

-But the city likes to pay its respects to a few folk who never set foot inside the city walls.
+But the city likes to pay its respects to a few folk who probably never set foot inside the city walls.

 One example is a monument to Johannes Gutenberg (ca. 1400 – 1468), who introduced the moving type printing press to Europe.
 His efforts proved a milestone in history and catalysed a whole range of crucial cultural, scientific and socioeconomic developments.